Txori/ZgeSublime/README.md

 This saves the file, then builds and runs your project.
 You can also press `Ctrl+Enter` to run the same command.

+- **Fold/Unfold data**
+This folds (or unfolds) all the XML data tags in your project, so you can focus only on the code.

 ## Planned Features

 - Commands to auto-close or expand specific XML tags